-When the Royal Borough of Kensington and Chelsea, Westminster City Council and the London Borough of Hammersmith and Fulham joined forces to save money on hosting, they needed to procure a robust and cost-effective platform for their web presence.
+The Royal Borough of Kensington and Chelsea, Westminster City Council and the London Borough of Hammersmith and Fulham joined forces for a time under the name "Triborough".
+It has since been dismantled, but nonetheless, at the time, we were there to help the initiative to save money.
+Then they wanted to save costs on hosting their website.
+So they needed to procure a robust and cost-effective platform for their web presence.
 And they chose us.

-At a virtual machine level we have a multiple server layout to ensure there is no single point of failure anywhere in the system.
-This is important, because while we can effectively guarantee an individual server won't stop performing, we cannot offer the same assurance an application won't crash.
-For example, if your web server software crashes your server might still be up, but it won't be serving your website.
-By having multiple web servers, we ensure things keep running if one of them gets into difficulties.
+At a virtual machine level, we have multiple server layouts.
+These ensure there is no single point of failure anywhere in the system.
+While we can guarantee an individual server won't stop performing, we cannot say an application won't crash.
+For example, say your web server software crashes.
+Then your server might still be up, but it won't serve your website.
+So, by having multiple web servers, we keep things running if gets into difficulties.

-The icing on the cake?
-Westminster told us their site is a good deal quicker with Code Enigma than it ever was before (they've been measuring it ever since it launched).
+Westminster told us their site is a good deal quicker with Code Enigma.
+More so than it ever was before (they've been measuring it ever since it launched).